New

 Keywords

-• Cell wall - A sub-cellular structure that is made from cellulose fibres and strengthens the cell and supports the plant.
+• Cell wall - A subcellular structure made from cellulose fibres that strengthens the cell and supports the plant.

-• Chloroplast - A sub-cellular structure that contains the green pigment chlorophyll, which absorbs light energy for photosynthesis.
+• Chloroplast - A subcellular structure that contains the green pigment chlorophyll, which absorbs light for photosynthesis.

-• Permanent vacuole - A sub-cellular structure that is filled with cell sap to help keep the cell turgid.
+• Permanent vacuole - A subcellular structure filled with cell sap that helps keep the cell turgid.

-• Photosynthesis - A chemical reaction that plants use to make glucose, which takes place in the chloroplasts.
+• Photosynthesis - A chemical reaction that plants use to make glucose, taking place in the chloroplasts.

-• Active transport - A process where particles move from low to high concentration against a concentration gradient, this requires energy.
+• Active transport - The net movement of particles from a low to high concentration, against a concentration gradient, using energy.

 Teacher tip